What Is a Kinesthetic Learner?

 Take a look at these brain scans of students taking a test.
 The scan on the left shows students’ brain activity after sitting quietly for 20 minutes before the test.
 The scan on the right shows students’ brain activity after walking for 20 minutes before the test.
 Which brain do you think is most ready to retain and recall information?
 (The active one!)

 Physical activity while learning boosts cognitive development and performance like no other memorization strategy!
+Simple tactile learning activities can promote deep learning.

 5. Proficient Problem Solvers

-Kinesthetic learners are active in their learning process and the academic problems they are presented with.
-They like to break down concepts to understand them.
-They also like to put problems into a real-life context that they can relate to and “experience”.
+Furthermore, these learners also like to put problems into a real-life context that they can relate to and “experience.”
 Because of this, kinetic learners find new ways to solve problems.

 Just like an active body supports a strong memory, it also supports analytical and critical-thinking skills.
 Students with a kinesthetic learning style are proficient problem solvers and often think very creatively.